Ragora/TribalScript/README.md

 ## Building

 The project utilizes CMake to perform automatic build generation.
-However, there are two dependencies you must setup on your machine.
+However, there is one dependency you must setup on your machine, listed below.

 ### ANTLR4